-Highrisk of contracting rabies in rural areas in endemic countriesGlobal distribution of risk to humans of contracting rabies, 2011
+Highrisk of contracting rabies, particularly in rural areas of endemic countriesGlobal distribution of risk to humans of contracting rabies, 2011